 The goals of the preceptorship include providing a mechanism for early patient contact and an opportunity to observe and practice doctor-patient communication, as well as learning about the practice of a particular specialty.

-Medical students in Pediatrics have the opportunity to do their core pediatrics rotation at one of thirteen sites via the nationally recognized WWAMI (Washington, Wyoming, Alaska, Montana and Idaho) program.
+Medical students in Pediatrics have the opportunity to do their core pediatrics rotation at one of eighteen sites via the nationally recognized WWAMI (Washington, Wyoming, Alaska, Montana and Idaho) program.
 Each site has unique features and provides students an opportunity to evaluate a wide variety of pediatric patients.

 Every student completes the same core curricular cases, participates in observed physical examinations, completes cases on ethics and professionalism and takes a common final examination.

 Pediatrics clerkship sites: